Gifu University — Crop Science Laboratory

 Full Publication List

-Our research results are disseminated through journal papers and conference presentations.
+We share our research outcomes through journal articles and conference presentations.

-Publication lists are available on each faculty member's researchmap.
+Full publication lists are available on each faculty member's researchmap profile.

 Tsutomu Matsui — researchmap